yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-nov-2023/index.md

 The `Force maximum clocks` setting seems to cause a lot of confusion among users, which sadly leads to it being enabled in cases where it isn’t intended to be used, particularly power/thermally restricted devices.

-The setting was originally intended to solve an AMD problem: their RDNA based cards suffer from severe downclocking, or what your writer calls “chronic downclocking syndrome”, when emulating many games.
+The setting was originally intended to solve an AMD problem: their RDNA based cards suffer from severe downclocking, or what your writer calls "chronic downclocking syndrome", when emulating many games.
 The GPU load the emulator produces is often so low, it fails to trigger the governor of those products, causing the card to set clock speeds to extremely low values.
 As you can expect, this leads to very low performance.